Candyce, Practice Manager

 Away from the hospital, Lisa likes to run her horse farm, a 10-horse boarding stable.
 She continually looks to improve on her understandings and knowledge of equine behavior and riding.
 Lisa has one senior horse named Harley, who is an Iberian Warmblood mare.
 She also owns an Oldenburg gelding named Hal, who keeps Lisa pushing herself and her boundaries to learn more.
 Lisa also owns 2 cats named Ping and Pong, who have ruled her house for years.
 With any time left, she also finds happiness in gardening and cooking.

-Taylor Shaffer, Licensed Veterinary Technician
+Peggy, Licensed Veterinary Technician

 Peggy has been a valued member of our team since September 2013.
 She has more than 30 years’ experience in the veterinary field, having served as a kennel technician, receptionist, and licensed vet tech for two different hospitals prior to joining our practice.
 While she raised her three children, she worked toward her Washington State Veterinary Technician License, which she earned in 2003.